IGCC Process System Sections

-A brief description of the various processing plants within an IGCC complex is given below in reference to the block flow diagram shown in Figure 2 above.
+A brief description of the various processing plants within an IGCC complex is given below in reference to the block flow diagram (Figure 2) discussed under Typical IGCC Configuration.
 A more detailed discussion of each of the processing plant functions is available; links are embedded in the following discussion.

 As-received (AR) coal from storage is sent to the feed preparation section where it is ground with water through rod mills to form slurry with 62-to-68 wt% dry solids for feed to the slurry-fed GE and CoP-based IGCC plants.
 Slurry from the grinding mills is stored in agitated storage tanks before being pumped into the gasifiers.

 For the dry feed Shell-based IGCC plants, AR coal from storage is grinded and dried with hot flue gases through grinding mills to produce a 2-to-5 wt% moisture coal fines for feed to the Shell gasifiers.
 The dried coal fines are stored in surge hoppers before being pressured with nitrogen to the gasifiers through lock-hoppers and dense phase pneumatic conveying systems.

 For GE gasification-based IGCC, slurry feed is pumped to the refractory-lined gasifier where the coal is gasified with oxygen (O2) from the air separation unit (ASU) to generate a raw syngas (SG) consisting primarily of hydrogen (H2) and carbon monoxide (CO).
 Heat in the gasifier liquefies the coal ashes.
 The molten ash is then quenched and crushed at the bottom of the gasifiers before being dewatered for disposal.
 The raw SG is sent to the downstream High Temperature Gas Cooling (HTGC) section for heat recovery.